kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 ## Proposal

-This proposal enhances how pod CIDRs are allocated for nodes by adding a new CIDR allocator that can be controlled by a new resource 'ClusterCIDR'.
+This proposal enhances how pod CIDRs are allocated for nodes by adding a new CIDR allocator that can be controlled by a new resource 'NodeIPAMConfig'.
 This enables users to dynamically allocate more IP ranges for pods.
 In addition, it gives users the capability to control what ranges are allocated to specific nodes as well as the size of the pod CIDR allocated to these nodes.